Founded by two developers in 2012. Sold to private equity in 2018. Here's what that means for attorneys who use it.

 | Support | "Hours to get help" | Direct access to developer |

-| Mac Support | Web-based | Native Mac app, Apple Silicon optimized |
+| Mac Support | Web-based | Native Mac, iPhone & iPad apps, Apple Silicon optimized |

 | Apple Integration | None | Full Calendar and Contacts sync |

-| AI Features | Cloud-based AI | On-device AI, data never leaves your Mac |
+| AI Features | Cloud-based, metered AI | Free on-device AI (Oasis), data never leaves your Mac |

 | Offline Access | No, requires internet | Full offline capability |